FrancescoRec/InstaUnfollowers/readME.md

    ```bash
    python main.py
    ```

-4. Sit back and relax while the script:
+This will:

-   * Converts the Instagram data into CSV files.
+* Convert the Instagram data into CSV files.
-   * Analyzes who’s ghosting you.
+* Analyze who’s ghosting you.
-   * Builds a beautiful report in the `reports` folder.
+* Build a beautiful report in the `reports` folder.

----

 ## 📊 What’s in the Report?